Below is an excerpt from a letter sent by Christian Maureira, the Chilean National Director, regarding the recent events in Chile.

 Over 700 people have lost their lives and the death toll is expected to rise.
 Thousands have been injured.
 Two million people are homeless.

 The areas hardest hit by the quake are Concepcion and the Region of Maule.
 These areas are 200 miles south of the capital of Santiago and 70 miles from the epicenter of this monster quake.
-Campus Crusade for Christ-Chile has been working in these areas for many years and has people on the ground there.
+Cru-Chile has been working in these areas for many years and has people on the ground there.

-Together with other organizations, Campus Crusade for Christ-Chile is mobilizing to bring water, emergency food, clothes, and blankets in the name of Jesus to those who desperately need assistance.
+Together with other organizations, Cru-Chile is mobilizing to bring water, emergency food, clothes, and blankets in the name of Jesus to those who desperately need assistance.

 Please join us in praying for the families who are hurting in Chile as well as the ongoing efforts to find survivors and bring relief to those who most desperately need it.
 You can give to the relief effort in Chile.